 Get A Job That Pays You What You Deserve

 Your income from your job is one of the biggest limiting factors in your debt pay off plan.

 Due to the massive constraint income places on your plan, you should look to optimize your income as much as possible.
 If you’re being underpaid for your skill level, now is the time to see what you can do to raise your income.

 You can ask for a raise if you’ve shown you deserve one.
 If that doesn’t work, you can always look for a new job that pays you in line with your skills and abilities.

 Just be careful not to burn any bridges in the process.
 Your current income is a lot more than you’d get if you pressed the wrong button and got yourself fired.

 Big Changes Aren’t Easy

-Once you’ve mastered this step, there’s just one more step to go and it is after you’ve paid off your debt.
-See what it is here!
+Once you’ve mastered this step, there’s just one more step to go.
+That step takes place after you paid off your debt, which we’ll cover next week.

 Did you make any huge changes in your life in order to pay off your debt faster?
 We certainly did and it helped us pay our debt off faster than we could have ever imagined.
 Let us know what big changes you made in the comments below.